 The University provides certain facilities and administrative services to the Research Foundation for a share of the facilities and administrative cost recoveries.
 The current agreement provides for a transfer of 80%, after certain deductions, of the amount realized.
-Transfers from the Research Foundation to the University for their portion of cost recoveries totaled \$10.5 million and

-\$11.2 million for the years ended June 30, 2013 and 2012, respectively.
-Additional research support transfers to the University totaled \$0.1 million and \$0.4 million for the years ended June 30, 2013 and 2012, respectively.
+Transfers from the Research Foundation to the University for their portion of cost recoveries totaled \$9.5 million and \$10.5 million for the years ended June 30, 2014 and 2013, respectively.
+Additional research support transfers to the University totaled \$0.1 million for the year ended June 30, 2013.

-The Research Foundation transferred \$3.3 million and \$6.1 million related to capital projects and debt service payments during the fiscal years ended June 30, 2013 and 2012, respectively, to the University.
+The Research Foundation transferred \$5.0 million and \$3.3 million related to capital projects and debt service payments during the fiscal years ended June 30, 2014 and 2013, respectively, to the University.
 These transfers relate to certain capital projects, which are financed by the University, and as such, are recorded as assets of the University.

-For the years ended June 30, 2013 and 2012, the Research Foundation was the recipient of \$2.4 million and \$3.0 million, respectively, from related entities to assist in funding cost share required by certain sponsored programs and grants.
+For each of the years ended June 30, 2014 and 2013, the Research Foundation was the recipient of \$2.4 million from related entities to assist in funding cost share required by certain sponsored programs and grants.

-Additionally, the Research Foundation received \$0.6 million and transferred \$0.7 million to related entities for the years ended June 30, 2013 and 2012, respectively.
+Additionally, the Research Foundation transferred \$2.2 million and received \$0.6 million to related entities for the years ended June 30, 2014 and 2013, respectively.